fred-wang/MathFonts/README.md

 In general, it is recommended to try the most recent versions of browsers.

 The following open source math fonts have issues and are not provided yet:
-- The DejaVu fonts have a MATH table, but the support is very limited.
 - The Neo Euler font has design issues and has never been released.
 - The development version of GNU Free fonts contains an OpenType MATH table but this is not available in the release yet.
 - The STIX font is known to have many bugs that have been reported to the STIX consortium.
-  [STIX 2.0.0 was announced for early 2015](http://www.stixfonts.org/) but it is not released (as of January 2016).
+  [STIX 2.0.0 was announced for early 2015](http://www.stixfonts.org/) but it is not released (as of July 2016).
 In the meantime you might want to use the XITS fork instead.

 Using Math fonts on your Web site